Self-Development Wagon #2: The Nature and Beauty of People

 Before we move on to the techniques, gathered from a dozen schools of psychology and self help, we must further discuss the controversial topics of influence, persuasion, and manipulation.
 All of these have a bad reputation because we keep hearing of people who manipulate others into doing bad things or for personal gain.
 However, these are only worst cases: like how knives can be used to cut foods and whittle crafts, but it seems we fear them because we hear of serial murderers who use knives as their primary weapon.
 Allow me to ease your concerns regarding these:

 2. You do not have to manipulate people to get them to like you.
-There is no trickery involved: just give people honest appreciation and understanding, and if they're socially healthy, they will reciprocate.
+One of my biggest newbie mistakes, a mistake I've seen many others make, is believing in the myth that in order to be likable, you have to manipulate others into liking you, but this myth is just that: a myth.
+There is no trickery involved to get people to like you: just give people honest appreciation and understanding, and if they're socially healthy, they will reciprocate.
 Be warned that you cannot fake honest appreciation: people will see through your lies and realize they are being manipulated in the sinister sense of the word.
 In fact, one of the top ways to gain friendship points with other people is to be a better listener than a speaker: as I said before, everyone is interested in themselves to one degree or another (even selflessness is to make them feel better), so by talking about their favorite subject, you don't really have to say much to be "charismatic."

 3. The best persuasion is always done for the other person's best interest.
 A salesman will honestly believe his product will enhance the life of his customers, the successful pick-up artist eschews from corny pickup lines and instead entertains and intrigues both women and men (more contacts means more social opportunities), and even religious leaders think their philosophies will lead people towards salvation.
 Occasionally, we'll be wrong about how to help people, but for the most part, people only persuade to help others.
 Again, it is worth mentioning that if you're doing something that's not in the person's best interest, they will know, and they will have no reason to comply or listen to you further.